SrEgggg/UnoDOS-Calculator/README.md

 </p>

 <p>
-  This app is this in production
+  This app is still in production
 </p>